dgentry/mergeinator/README.md

 destination directory complete and organized.

 ## Possible Improvements
+Ideally, merging would work by generating a merge plan for the entire pair of directories, then carrying it out in one pass.
+That might be easiest with a fresh rewrite.
+(It currently requires multiple passes.
-It requires multiple passes.
-For directory trees that are only similar, but not identical, each pass may only merge one layer of directory hierarchy; so to fully merge and eliminate the source directory, you may have to run it as many times as the depth of your hierarchy.
+For directory trees that are only similar, but not identical, each pass may only merge one layer of directory hierarchy; so to fully merge and eliminate the source directory, you may have to run it as many times as the depth of your hierarchy.)

 It's only lightly tested (either in real-world usage, where it has helped me clean up several longstanding near-duplicate directory